agnel18/GradePulse/README.md

 # GradePulse — Free Forever Grade Tracker

-**"No school should pay ₹50,000/year to tell parents their child got 19/20"**
+**"No school should pay ₹50,000/year to tell parents their child is safe in school"**

 Live: (coming soon)
 GitHub: https://github.com/agnel18/GradePulse